+- · Do not touch glass until it is cooled

+- NEVER allow children to touch glass

+- Keep children away

+- CAREFULLY SUPERVISE children in same room as stove.

+- Alert children and adults to hazards of high temperatures.

+High temperatures may ignite clothing or other

+- flammable materials.

-- Do not touch glass until it is cooled - NEVER allow children to touch glass - Keep children away - CAREFULLY SUPERVISE children in same room as stove. - Alert children and adults to hazards of high temperatures.
-High temperatures may ignite clothing or other flammable materials. - Keep clothing, furniture, draperies and other flammable materials away.
+Keen clothing furniture draperies and other flammable - Keep clothing, furniture, draperies and other flammable materials away.